LunariumGame/Lunarium/ProjectDocument.md

 #### Movement/Physics ####

+Attribution: LLM agents (primarily Gemini, and a little bit of Claude) was used to assist me in debugging my code.
+The base sytems were written by me, and I did not use LLM's for that aspect of development.

 I was fortunate enough to implement the building placement system in the game, which I have decreed our "physics system".
 It took a lot of push-and-pull, and I even fully refactored it at one point (with help of Wen Kai's suggestions).
 I think the final product is was quite significant & neat!
 I'll just go over the big, final PR: